LBCamden/lbcamden-frontend/README.md

 You should also use:

 - [the JavaScript from GOV.UK Frontend](https://frontend.design-system.service.gov.uk/importing-css-assets-and-javascript/#javascript)
-- [a separate stylesheet](https://frontend.design-system.service.gov.uk/supporting-ie8/) if you support Internet Explorer 8

 Your service will not meet level AA of WCAG 2.1 if you use [compatibility mode](https://frontend.design-system.service.gov.uk/compatibility-mode/) to use GOV.UK Frontend with old frameworks or the old colour palette.